MicrosoftDocs/Devices-docs/surface-hub/surface-hub-certifications.md

 | **Sennheiser EXPAND SP 20**<br> | For up to six participants                                                                                                                                                                                                                                                    |
 | **Yealink CP900**<br>           | For up to six participants                                                                                                                                                                                                                                                    |

-### Microsoft Teams certified video accessories for Surface Hub 2S
+### Teams certified video accessories for Windows 10 Team edition

+The following peripherals are certified for Surface Hub 2S running Windows 10 Team edition.

 | Model | Description |
 | ------------------------------------------- | ------------------------------------------------------------------------------ |